 - It looks like a “dad shoe”

 A reliable everyday workhorse, the New Balance Fresh Foam X 860v14 is a solid everyday stability road running shoe with moderate cushion and plenty of support without being overly rigid.
 Or, as our tester put it: “a perfect dad training shoe.”
-Among the heaviest in this guide, this shoe offers a solid foundation and confidence in its durability.
-On the flip side, it could feel a bit clunky to some.
+There’s nothing excessively flashy about this shoe, but it has been around for a long time and continues to get the core details right.
+While this is the heaviest shoe in the guide, it’s incredibly durable.
+It’s borderline clunky, and it’s not the option we’d choose if we were going out for a speed workout.

 Like Saucony above, New Balance uses a medial post along the shoe’s inside heel to guide feet that overpronate.
 Its Fresh Foam X midsole material provides the soft cushioning New Balance fans know and love.
 Our testers described this shoe as cushioned, comfortable, and well-built, though it lacks the responsiveness of lighter shoes in this guide.
 This shoe thrives on day-in, day-out training runs of any distance where reliability and durability are paramount.
-Don’t expect a ton of bells and whistles.
-But do expect a durable, hard-working shoe at a mid-price point.
-The best type of run for this shoe is recovery or a long, easy effort.
+Don’t expect a ton of bells and whistles, but do expect a durable, hard-working shoe at a reasonable price point.
+We found that we reached for this shoe for recovery runs or long, easy-effort runs.

 Claimed Weight (men’s): 10.5 ounces (297 grams) | Drop: 10 millimeters